A Profitable Sustainable ecohome

-Positioning the garage and the garden court on the north east side of the ecohome provides shade the early morning summer sun.
+Positioning the garage and the garden court on the north east side of the sustainable ecohome and shades the house from the early morning summer sun.

-The house has High efficiency double glazed windows throughout.
+The sustainable ecohome has High efficiency double glazed windows throughout.
 There are high levels of ceiling and wall insulation.